ElhabashyLab/ISDB/README.md

 5. Edit the paths to the database in the  ~main/builtDB.sh script.

 6. Finally build the ISDB database
-   To build the database the main script *main/builtDB.sh* should be executed inside the *main* directory.
+   To compile the database locally, the main script *main/builtDB.sh* should be executed inside the *main* directory.
    ```
    cd main
    .bash /builtDB.sh
    ```
+Additional parameters, such as whether to overwrite existing files, remove intermediate files, or incorporate user-provided data, can also be configured within this script.
+More details can be found on the documentation on GitHub.

+The generated database will be available in CSV and TSV formats, with the following column descriptions:

+- SerialNumber: Unique interaction identifier within ISDB.
+TaxId(A/B): NCBI Taxonomical identifier for species A/B.
+Uid(A/B): UniProt protein identifier for species A/B.
+ScientificName(A/B): Scientific species name for species A/B.
+interactionType: Phrase describing the nature of the interaction.
+ontology: Interaction identifier based on the corresponding ontology.
+reference: Reference as defined by the data source.
+database: Source database of the interaction.

+The generated database will come in CSV and TSV format and the following are the columns descriobtions:
 # Column description
 - SerialNumber: Interaction identifier inside ISDB
 - TaxId(A/B): NCBI Taxonomical identifer